 Notoriously overcast and drizzly all year round, Seattle turns especially dour in the winter, when unrelenting darkness descends on the Pacific Northwest.
 Living through a Seattle winter is a true test of someone’s ability to function without sunlight — and it’s not a test that every resident of the Emerald City passes.
 For Steven, who asked that his last name not be used, relocating there at the age of 22 manifested in a 13-year struggle with seasonal depression that ended only when he moved to Mexico.

-“I didn’t bother looking for [a diagnosis] until maybe eight years in,” he said.
+“I didn’t bother looking for [a diagnosis] until maybe eight years in,” he says.
 “I just figured this is life.
 My depression cleared up during the sunny months and returned with the clouds.”

 Some 30 years after it was first identified, seasonal affective disorder, a form of depression related to a change in seasons, continues to be an often-misunderstood condition.
 The disorder, which ranges in terms of severity, can strike people whether or not they’re otherwise prone to depression and may affect up to 10 percent of the population in certain, light-deprived geographic regions.
 While there’s obviously correlation between the darker days of the winter months and the onset of depression — one that lifts during spring and summer — researchers are still batting around hypotheses to explain exactly what’s happening to those who get SAD when the days get short.